Problem-solving courts in the United States: Criticism

 A 2005 article in the New York Times noted that because judges have total discretion, the results can be inconsistent.
 When that situation existed in the criminal justice system, mandatory sentencing guidelines were instituted.
 Legal scholars have warned that judges may also force their values upon defendants from different cultures.
 Those critical of the system say many treatment programs are unnecessarily harsh, and any deviation from the rules is punished.

 Some public defenders have criticized the use of problem-solving courts because accused persons who accept intervention are implicitly treated as guilty; the courts do not allow an accused person to receive a determination of innocence or guilt.
 New York Supreme Court Judge James A. Yates has characterized their use as a trend toward "an inquisitorial system of justice".

+Some studies have also found that people who enter and are unable to complete programs of treatment assigned by problem-solving courts face longer sentences than they would have faced had they remained in the traditional court system.
+Completion rates tend to be starkly unequal along lines of race, class, and health.

 Judges in problem-solving courts need other skills beyond a knowledge of the law; they also must sometimes function as a social worker, therapist, and accountant.
 Law schools have only recently begun to provide courses on problem-solving justice, and New York Judge Fern Fisher commented that not all judges have the patience and attitude necessary to be effective.